PR-Projects/BSelf-Supervised/README.md

-# BSelf-Supervised:
+# PSelf-Supervised:

+Probabilistic Self-Supervised Learning using Cyclical Stochastic Gradient MCMC.

-This is the code implementation of the paper "A Probabilistic Approach to Self-Supervised Learning using Cyclical Stochastic Gradient MCMC".
+This repository provides PyTorch implimentation of the paper "A Probabilistic Approch to Self-Supervised Learning using Cyclical Stochastic Gradient MCMC".

+Accepted in: Frontiers in Probabilistic Inference: Sampling Meets Learning" Workshop, ICLR 2025.